RaspberryPiFoundation/rpi-auth/README.md

 ## Troubleshooting

-Diagnosing issues with OpenID Conenct can be tricky, so here are some things to try.
+Diagnosing issues with OpenID Connect can be tricky, so here are some things to try.

 ### Setting the token URL in development mode